wonkes-manoa/wonkes-manoa.github.io/index.md

 ### View listings

 After signing in, you can browse all listings posted on Wonkes Market through the View Listings page.
-A listing that is sold or recalled by the seller *will* appear on the listings (it is funny because this is an old bug that we are too lazy to resolve).

 ![](images/listing-view-1.png)